 ANIMAL ASSISTED LEARNING

-Animal Assisted Learning is a guided approach that offers students safe and scaffolded experiences with animals.
+Animal Assisted Learning is a guided approach which offers students a safe and scaffolded experience with animals.
 The purpose of animal assisted learning at Carbrook Centre is to develop specific student wellbeing and educational outcomes.
 This is a non-therapy-based approach.
-At Carbrook Centre animal assisted learning program is developed and guided by an animal experts, qualified teachers, and counsellors.
+At Carbrook Centre, the animal assisted learning program is developed and guided by animal experts, qualified teachers, and counsellors.

-We have several animals including chickens, a pig, 2 horses and 1 miniature pony.
-Our resident dog Benny is often on site too.
-These animals allow students opportunities to learn about animal natural behaviours and how to care for our animals.
+We have several animals including chickens, a pig, horses and a miniature pony.
+Our resident dogs (Benny, Sonny and Freddy) take turns being on site too.
+These animals allow our students opportunities to learn about animal behaviours and also how to respond and care for our animals.

-Our horse program involves horse handling, horsemanship, and the sport of equestrian vaulting
+Our popular horse program involves horse handling/horsemanship and also allows our students the opportunity to develop and grow in the sport of equestrian vaulting.

 Learning with Horses